davnn/fastpaced-articles/styleguide/index.md

 ---
-title: "Styleguide"
+title: "The Curious Observer"
 published: 2018-01-01
 author: David Muhr
 mathematics: true
-teaser: Lorem Ipsum is placeholder text commonly used in the graphic, print, and publishing industries for previewing layouts and visual mockups.
+teaser: This is a showcase of the different styles used on this blog.
+Curious Observer is powered by Hakyll, the Haskell static site generator.
+The focus lies on readability and simplicity.
 ---

 ## Headlines